ad52825196/you-get-wrapper/README.md

-# Video Downloader
+# You-Get Wrapper
-This simple tool can help you download videos from multiple URLs and put them into separate folders named after corresponding video titles or into a single folder based on your instruction.
+This simple tool can help you use [You-Get](https://github.com/soimort/you-get) more conveniently.
+It supports downloading multiple URLs simultaneously and put them into separate folders named after corresponding titles or into a single folder based on your instruction.

-By default, it uses You-Get as the downloading tool.

 ## Features:
-* No need to change source code after you update YouGet
+* No need to change source code after you update You-Get
 * Manage URLs in target list
-* Fetch and show video titles of targets (with cache)
+* Fetch and show titles of targets (with cache)
-* Save current target list into a .json file
-* Load target list from a .json file
+* Manage target list using a .json file
 * Download all targets into a single folder
 * Download all targets into separate folders named after their titles
 * Allow user to specify the quality level of targets to be downloaded (not available for all sites)
 * Multiple targets can be downloaded at the same time
 * Report any failed targets to the user
-* Save downloading settings to a .json file for future reuse
+* Manage downloading settings using a .json file
-* Load previous downloading settings

 ## Dependencies
 [Gson](https://github.com/google/gson) is used to serialize and deserialize Java Objects into JSON and back.

 ## Usage
 Change the values of constants in the Controller class before you run it.
-You can get YouGet from [here](https://github.com/soimort/you-get).
+You can get You-Get from [here](https://github.com/soimort/you-get).

 ## License
-This software is distributed under the [MIT license](https://github.com/ad52825196/video-downloader/raw/master/LICENSE).
+This software is distributed under the [MIT license](https://github.com/ad52825196/you-get-wrapper/raw/master/LICENSE).